ekonetzni/the-machine/README.md

-# the-machine
+# the-machine Generation 1

-The machine is a mechanism for making art.
-Modeled after a modern institutionalized beauracracy.
+The machine is a mechanism for making art in an industrial manner.